-Employability is a multifaceted Level 2 BTEC course that prepares students for the world of work.
+During employability lessons students study a multifaceted Level 2 BTEC course called Work Skills that prepares students for the world of work.
 It provides a structured place for pupils to explore various career and volunteering opportunities and be able to apply for jobs.
-At the end of this course students will know their rights and responsibilities at work, understand health and safety expectations, and be able to apply problem-solving skills to their volunteering and work situations.
-Volunteering is expected as part of the course.
+At the end of this two-year course students will know their rights and responsibilities at work, understand health and safety expectations, and be able to apply problem-solving skills to their volunteering and work situations.
 We want our students to have the conviction to pursue careers that make them feel productive and proud.

 As part of preparing students for the workload associated with their courses, we have mandatory independent study sessions.
-Students can work on their coursework with support staff or take part in enriching activities such as: reading articles on current affairs, watching informative documentaries, or by practising budgeting or other life skills.
-Independent study is not just an opportunity for staff to re-teach students.
-It allows students to ask staff questions, seek clarifications and work in a safe and quiet space.
+All students have up to six hours of independent study a week.
+During this time students are expected to work on their coursework with the support of Rise staff, revise for English or maths re-sits, or they can take part in enriching activities such as watching an informative documentary.
+Independent study is not just an opportunity for staff to re-teach students, it allows students to ask staff questions, seek clarifications, and work in a quiet space.
 It is also an opportunity for staff to support students to manage their deadlines and succeed in their course.

 To find out more about our curriculum read our prospectus.